 Please contact the Office of Equity for assistance.
 (Added 4/20/20)

-Please continue to consult this set of FAQs for the most up-to-date information on COVID-19 related issues, and Northwestern University's COVID-19 updates website.
+Please continue to consult Northwestern University's COVID-19 updates website for the most up-to-date Northwestern information.
 For questions or concerns about your individual situation, please reach out directly to your advisor from the Office of International Student and Scholar Services (OISS).
-If you are unsure who to contact, you can find a list of OISS advisors under "Contact Your Advisor" on this webpage.
+If you are unsure who to contact, you can find a list of OISS advisors under the "Contact Your Advisor" section of this OISS webpage.
 You can also contact our COVID-19 resource center at email@example.com or +1-847-467-4111.